Fairblock/fairyring/networks/testnets/fairytest-1/readme.md

   > **NOTE:** the Pull Request will be merged by the maintainers to confirm the inclusion of the validator at the genesis.
 The final genesis file will be published under the file `networks/testnets/fairytest-1/genesis.json`.
 - Once the submission process has closed and the genesis file has been created, replace the contents of your `${HOME}/.fairyring/config/genesis.json` with that of `networks/testnets/fairytest-1/genesis.json`
 - Add the required `persistent_peers` or `seeds` in `${HOME}/.fairyring/config/config.toml` from `networks/testnets/fairytest-1/peers-nodes.txt`
+- Update the `~/.fairyring/config/config.toml` file and make sure that the peer-port (26656) is publicly reachable.
+If you are running sentry nodes, make sure that the peer-port of your sentry is publicly reachable
 - Start node

 ```shell